-In the Academy's proposed staffing model, one position is slated as dual purpose or has dual responsibilities.
-All instructional staff is provided Instructional Aide's if needed for additional duties.
+In the School's proposed staffing model, one position is slated as dual purpose (see Appendix K) or has dual responsibilities.
+All instructional staff are provided Instructional Aide's if needed for additional duties.
 Teachers will be paid a stipend on top of the salary for any additional duties, as needed.